 Cobra’s packaging barely hints that this dual-channel system is actually the CDR895D Drive HD model.
-But look for the box with the two cameras (front 1080p/160 degrees, rear 720p/130 degrees) behind the plastic window, and you’ll know you’ve got the right product.
-This probably is the right product for many users, thanks to its relatively low price and near 360-degree coverage.
+But look for the box with the two cameras (front 1080p/160 degrees, rear 720p/130 degrees) behind the plastic window, and you’ll know you’ve got the right one.
+This probably is the right product for many users, thanks to its relatively low price and near 360-degree coverage, but you should check out all the top picks in our constantly updated dash cam roundup.

 The lightweight front camera mounts using a smallish suction cup, while the rear camera uses a semi-permanent adhesive mount.
 The whole deal is connected via a rather elegant y-cable with inline couplers.
 Figuring out where to run the wires will be the hardest part of the installation (hint: under the carpet).